ahmedraad/bunny-stream-ios/Documentation/Reference/BunnyStreamAPI/structs/Schemas.MomentModel.md

 public var label: Swift.String
 ```

-The text description label for the chapter
+A descriptive label for the moment.

 - Remark: Generated from `#/components/schemas/MomentModel/label`.